Chapter 3 – Relationship to Clients – annotated

 Commentary

-[1] Any relationship or interest that affects a lawyer’s professional judgment is to be avoided under this rule, including ones involving a relative, partner, employer, employee, business associate or friend of the lawyer.
+[1] Any relationship or interest that affects a lawyer’s professional judgment is to be avoided under this Code rule, including ones involving a relative, partner, employer, employee, business associate or friend of the lawyer.

 Annotations